Aref-Akminasi/aws-developer-associate/Route 53.md

 - Health Check types:
   - Health checks that monitor an endpoint (app, server, other AWS resource...)
     - About 15 global health checkers will check the endpoint health
-    - If > 18% of health checkers report the endpoint is healthy, Route 53 consider it helathy, otherwist it's unhealthy
+    - If > 18% of health checkers report the endpoint is healthy, Route 53 consider it healthy, otherwise it's unhealthy
     - Check every 30 sec (default)
     - Via HTTP, HTTPS and TCP
     - Health checkers can check the **first 5120 bytes** of the response if its text based